michadenheijer/pynytimes/README.md

 ### Article search (beta)

 You can also search all New York Times articles.
+You can also define which sources you want to include.
 (Not all functions are implemented)

 ```python
 import datetime